jundalisay/pantryhub/content/en/news/blockathon-2017.md

 linkbtext: "Zalo Hackathon 2017"
 linkf: "news/nasa-space-apps-challenge/"
 linkftext: "NASA Space-apps-challenge"
+updates: "December 12, 2021: Social is now Points Banking without any blockchain"
 ---

 We won 2nd place in the first-ever blockathon in Vietnam!